-- To sign auditor's report or sign/certify any other document of the company as per s.
-145. - To comply with the Standards on Auditing - To attend either by himself or through his authorised representative (who shall also be qualified to be an auditor) any general meeting (AGM/EGM) unless otherwise exempted by the company. - To seek information and report, if required on 6 matters stated in s.
-143(1) namely: - Whether loans and advances made by the company on the basis of security have been properly secured and whether the terms on which they have been made are prejudicial to the interests of the company or its members? - Whether transactions of the company which are represented merely by book entries are prejudicial to the interests of the company? - Where the company not being an investment company or a banking company, whether so much of the assets of the company as consist of shares, debentures and other securities have been sold at a price less than that at which they were purchased by the company? - Whether loans and advances made by the company have been shown as deposits? - Whether personal expenses have been charged to revenue account? - Where it is stated in the books and documents of the company that any shares have been allotted for cash, whether cash has actually been received in respect of such allotment, & if no cash has actually been so received, whether the position as stated in the account books and the balance sheet is correct, regular and not misleading? - To make a report on the accounts examined by him of the company as per the provisions of the act, accounting and auditing standards and any rules made thereunder to give a true and fair view of the company's affairs as at the end of its financial year and profit or loss and cash flow for the year and such other matters as prescribed in section 143(2). - To state in his audit report: - Whether he has sought & obtained all the information & explanations which to the best of his knowledge and belief were necessary for the purpose of his audit and if not, details thereof and the effect of such information on the financial statements?
+- To sign auditor's report or sign / certify any other document of the company as per s.
+145. - To comply with the Standards on Auditing - To attend either by himself or through his authorised representative (who shall also be qualified to be an auditor) any general meeting (AGM / EGM) unless otherwise exempted by the company. - To seek information and report, if required, on 6 matters stated in s.
+143(1).
+The matters have to be enquired into and if required, to be reported in the main audit report, namely: - 1.
+Whether loans and advances made by the company on the basis of security have been properly secured and whether the terms on which they have been made are prejudicial to the interests of the company or its members? - 2.
+Whether transactions of the company which are represented merely by book entries are prejudicial to the interests of the company? - 3.
+Where the company not being an investment company or a banking company, whether so much of the assets of the company as consist of shares, debentures and other securities have been sold at a price less than that at which they were purchased by the company? - 4.
+Whether loans and advances made by the company have been shown as deposits? - 5.
+Whether personal expenses have been charged to revenue account? - 6.
+Where it is stated in the books and documents of the company that any shares have been allotted for cash, whether cash has actually been received in respect of such allotment, & if no cash has actually been so received, whether the position as stated in the account books and the balance sheet is correct, regular and not misleading? - To make a report on the accounts examined by him of the company as per the provisions of the act, accounting and auditing standards and any rules made thereunder to give a true and fair view of the company's affairs as at the end of its financial year and profit or loss and cash flow for the year and such other matters as prescribed in section 143(2).